HIS 135: WORLD MYTHOLOGY

 Late Policy

-However, I appreciate that there may be occasions where a very few extra days to polish an assignment in the midst of competing deadlines can be helpful, and thus I deliberately assume a good-faith effort on the part of students to meet the due dates and provide a small cushion of flexibility without any academic penalty.
+I appreciate that there may be occasions where a very few extra days in the midst of competing deadlines can be helpful, and thus I deliberately assume a good-faith effort on the part of students to meet the due dates and provide a small cushion of flexibility without any academic penalty.
 That does not mean the due dates are unimportant or that extensions are automatically granted.
-You should discuss possible extensions with me directly and I reserve the right to refuse to accept any late major assignment if you do not check in with me first.
+You should discuss possible extensions with me directly.
 As a general rule, no assignment will be accepted more than two weeks late.

 Writing Support And Peer Tutoring